MariaPerez478/FinalProjectStudyApp/README.md

 - Adding colors to the app to make it more theme like.
 (NEW)
 - Adding maybe a feature like famous characters.
 (NEW)
 - Adding a flashcard section for the future.
 (NEW)
+- Adding more images of bats.
+(NEWEST)
+- Adding more dark colors.
+(NEWEST)
+- Fixing the timer heading.
+(NEWEST)

 ### What I have done in my app
 - Above are all the activities from assignment 1
 - Above with new are the new edits from the week and I have marked as done the required features.
+- Above with newest are the newwest edits from the week and I have marked as done the new added goals.
 - Video: <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/92bcc321a0a9437f8945d5768f051620?sid=fedceb3e-556c-46d9-b3fd-0fc493caccac" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>
 - New Video: <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/4459abbeeaf843b8a3f303a0cce0d6e9?sid=ad6c54bb-6b06-4e82-a73f-f7ff27c86f87" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>
+- Newest Video: <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/ea8e929107654ecea25e3ad4665288fe?sid=1fcc1f0c-5b9b-4955-a8c9-f122b4e09f3a" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 - Hours Spent: 6.5
 - Hours Spent New: 3.0
+- Hours Spent Newest: 2.0

 ### Step 6: Peer Reviews
 - I was not able to fin a peer to review their project and so a peer could not review my either.
 - I was not able to find a peer review nor could I review another peer.
 (NEW)
+- I was able to receive good peer review during the presentation which is how I chose my image.
+(NEWEST)